Frequently Asked Questions

 Follow-up appointments can be booked online via our website.

-At the READ Clinic we recognise the strain that can be placed on families, parents and children when parents are in the process of, or have completed separation, or have divorced.
+At The READ Clinic we recognise the strain that can be placed on families, parents and children when parents are in the process of, or have completed separation, or have divorced.
 Assessment and therapy can be very helpful for children and parents adjusting to all the changes that can occur at these times.

 Unfortunately, there are many times when therapy no longer provides a safe space for children but rather becomes another place for conflict to be maintained and where children are caught between two parents who can’t agree on what the children need or require.

-To ensure your child’s time at the READ Clinic does not become an extension of other conflict, we have a “separated family” document that requires signing by both parents in order that we are sure that attendance is focused on the emotional health and safety of your children.
+To ensure your child’s time at The READ Clinic does not become an extension of other conflict, we have a “separated family” document that requires signing by both parents in order that we are sure that attendance is focused on the emotional health and safety of your children.

 Download a copy of our Separated Family Policy (including Divorce Rules)

 Upon intake, we will generally book your initial appointment and fortnightly follow-up appointments.
-At your first appointment, your therapist will discuss with you how often they recommend you attend, and the frequency of appointments may change during your therapy journey.
+At your first appointment, your practitioner will discuss with you how often they recommend you attend, and the frequency of appointments may change during your therapy journey.

 To change or cancel an appointment you can click on the link in your appointment confirmation SMS or email and change it online.
 Alternatively please call us on (02) 4363 6600, or email support@thereadclinic.com.

-Note changes and cancellations less than 48 hours business hours before your appointment are subject to our cancellation policy, and are not able to be changed or cancelled via your online appointment link.
+Note changes and cancellations less than 48 business hours before your appointment are subject to our cancellation policy, and are not able to be changed or cancelled via your online appointment link.

 As registered health professionals, our practitioners are regulated by the Australian Health Practitioner Regulation Authority (AHPRA).
 AHPRA has put in place strict advertising guidelines which include a prohibition on using “testimonials or purported testimonials about the service or business”.